snehalmundhe10/Business-Intelligence-Tool-for-Statistical-Analysis/README.md

 To build a statistical and analytical tool for data analysis of enterprise for effective decision making.

 ### Project Design
-The model will be developed using a modular approach with the Java Swing framework.
+The model is developed using a modular approach with the Java Swing framework.
 The modular components are to be implemented with the platform called NetBeans IDE.